 This prayer impacts visitors, for we know that these children know hunger and they know where the food comes from because they help grow it.

 Become a Friend of the EcoVillage School

 Hess Academy (Decatur, Georgia) Hess and EcoVillage School kids exchanged art depicting their lives.
-Art from Decatur now hangs in the EcoVillage School and vice versa.
+Art from Decatur now hangs in the EcoVillage School.

 Haiti Book drive.
 For 4 years, people in Atlanta have conducted a book drive, sending books in Kreyol, French and English to start a library.

 There are many projects that would support the school, from fun (supporting a soccer program or preschool toys and equipment) to basic (adult literacy) to technical (solar electricity).
 Several people have taken on projects of their own.
 The Partnership welcomes the opportunity to discuss personal initiatives with anyone who wants to deploy their skills, knowledge or passion to support the school or the EcoVillages.